-In recognition of the inherent challenges associated with telling intimate stories, particularly with respect to power dynamics, actor boundaries, and the pressures of repetitive live performance, I’ve pursued training as an Intimacy Director through Intimacy Directors and Coordinators.
-I’ve accumulated ~30 hours of training focused on the foundations and theories of Intimacy Direction, consent and power negotiation, advocacy, and communication.
+In recognition of the vital importance of and inherent challenges associated with telling intimate stories, particularly with respect to power dynamics, actor boundaries, and the pressures of repetitive live performance, I’ve pursued training as an Intimacy Director through Intimacy Directors and Coordinators.
+My status is currently “certification pending” after over 100 hours of advanced training focused on movement-based storytelling, intimate choreography technique, consent and power negotiation, advocacy, and communication.
 In addition, I’ve pursued training in mental health first aid, conflict mediation, anti-racism, and allyship.

 Directed by Melory Mirashrafi